cbushdor/myMakro/README.md

 # Introduction
-Fill these columns with date, cost name and, its associated values (actif or Passif).
+Fill these columns with date, labels and, their associated values (Actif/Asset or Passif/Passive).

 Press the button and, calculus will be made for you.